 The town Mylapore bears its name from the name of the bird Peacock.
 In Tamil, Peacock is termed as “Mayil”.
 It is believed that the town was once a forest where there was a large number of peacocks.
 Hence the name of the town.
 There is another legend that, Goddess Parvathi was once cursed to be born as a pea-hen on the earth.
 Upon her hard penance in this region, she pleased Lord Shiva and got back her original personality.

 Just by looking at the Main gateway at the façade of the temple, the magnificence of the temple can be understood.
-There are two entrances for the temple, the one on the East is 40 meters high, and the other on the West is shorter facing the sacred tank.
+There are two entrances for the temple, the one in the East is 40 meters high, and the other in the West is shorter facing the sacred tank.
 You can see broad residential areas on the four banks of the temple tank called “Chithira Kulam”.
 Apart from the presiding deities Lord Kapaleeshwarar and Goddess Karpagambal, there are other sub shrines for Lord Ganesha, Lord Muruga and the usual arrangements as you find in other Shiva temples.

 The vehicles for the deities present in the temple are Bull, Adhikara nandhi, Elephant and Peacock.
 It is to be mentioned there is a golden chariot in addition to the above said vehicles.
-The deities are taken in procession on these vehicles along the four banks of the sacred temple tank during festival days or on days of high religious importance.
-There are many halls for the conduct of divine discourses and cultural programmes.
+The deities are taken on a procession on these vehicles along the four banks of the sacred temple tank during festival days or on days of high religious importance.
+There are many halls for conducting divine discourses and cultural programmes.
 This place is also called as “Sukra Puri” and “Vedha Puri” because it was of extreme reverence for both the celestial gods and demon kings..
 It is believed that people get out of their problems when they come here and worship the Goddess.
 So, hundreds of devotees visit the temple every day.
 The Bronze figurines of the 63 Saivaite saints called Nayanmars are housed in a separate place.
-They are all the devotees of Lord Shiva who attained salvation by their uncompromised devotion and commitment to the Lord.
+They are all the devotees of Lord Shiva who attained salvation by their uncompromised devotion and commitments to the Lord.

 The festivals celebrated in this temple are Navrathri, Aadi Pooram, Vasanthothsavam and Brahmothsavam.
 Out of these, the festival “Brahmothsavam” deserves a special mention here.
 It is a ten days long festival which is celebrated in a pomp manner by the residents of Mylapore.
 The entire area is decorated and people become ready for a great gala ahead.
-On every night during these ten days, the deities are taken in procession on different types of vehicles called Vaahanas.
+On every night during these ten days, the deities are taken on processions on different types of vehicles called Vaahanas.
 The most important of these practices is the Arupathimoovar Festival on the eighth day of Brahmothsavam.
-All the 63 Saiva Saints are taken in procession around the four banks of the temple tank and lakhs of people come to Mylapore to attend this function.
+All the 63 Saiva Saints are taken on a procession around the four banks of the temple tank and lakhs of people come to Mylapore to attend this function.
 Lot of people make arrangements to offer food packets, water bottles, sarees, and whatever they can afford to the pilgrims.
 The philosophy behind this function is to reinstate the fact that even a common man can attain the divinity if he leads a pious life committed to serve others.
-The other events are, drawing the chariots and the Divine marriage between Lord Kapaleeswarar and Goddess Karpagambal.
+The other events are, drawing chariots and the Divine marriage for Lord Kapaleeswarar and Goddess Karpagambal.
 With this happy event, the Brahmothsavam comes to a close.

 Visiting this temple and spending few hours in the holy premises will definitely make a difference in your experience and Goddess Karpagambal will call you again because She is a symbol of “Wish Yielding Power”.